 You will then visit the alien-like world that is the Geysir geothermal valley.
 This area is a fascinating visual representation of the volcanic history of Iceland.
 One of the geysers, called Strokkur, forces a massive jet of hot water out of the ground every five minutes.
-This burst can rise up to twenty metres in the air and is always accompanied by an uncontrollable sound of awe from onlookers.
+This burst can rise up to 66 feet (20 meters) in the air and is always accompanied by an uncontrollable sound of awe from onlookers.

 The last destination on the Golden Circle is the impressive Gullfoss waterfall.
-Its name means Golden Falls, and Gullfoss’ rapid waters cascade down a 32-metre drop.
+Its name means Golden Falls, and Gullfoss’ rapid waters cascade down a 105-foot (32-meter) drop.
 The dramatic fall of water creates an incredible mist that can almost not be believed.

 You can also choose to add a unique animal encounter to your day.
 You can add riding an Icelandic horse.
-This breed of horse is known throughout the world for their small and sturdy frame as well as their pleasant disposition.
+This breed of horse is known throughout the world for its small and sturdy frame and pleasant disposition.
 Nothing can compare to seeing the Icelandic countryside on horseback, and the Icelandic horse is perfectly adapted for this rugged terrain.

 At the end of the day, you will retire to your accommodation in the Golden Circle area near the town of Hella.

 Today will see you taking a trip along the stunning South Coast of Iceland.
-Your first stop will be Seljalandsfoss waterfall.
-Seljalandsfoss is an incredibly tall fall.
-It has a staggering drop of 65-metres.
-It’s location, and unique beauty makes it an incredibly popular stop.
+Your first stop will be Seljalandsfoss waterfall, an incredibly tall fall.
+It has a staggering drop of 197 feet (60 meters).
+Its location and unique beauty make it a top-rated stop.

-The next stop is Skógafoss.
-This is one of the largest waterfalls in Iceland.
-Its waters fall from a 25-metre high cliff.
-The waters drop onto an almost flat platform which creates a magnificent spray, on some days, the mist created from Skógarfoss has been known to give off a double rainbow.
+The next stop is Skógafoss, one of Iceland's largest waterfalls with a 197 feet (60-meter high cliff) height, the same as Seljandsfoss.
+The waters drop onto an almost flat platform which creates a magnificent spray.
+On some days, the mist created from Skógarfoss gives off a double rainbow.

-Your final stop of the day is the famous Reynisfjara black sand beach.
-This is one of the most fascinating places in Iceland.
-The pitch black sand is a reminder of Iceland’s volcanic past and present.
+Your final stop of the day is the famous Reynisfjara black sand beach, one of the most fascinating places in Iceland.
+The pitch-black sand is a reminder of Iceland's volcanic past and present.

 At the end of your day, you will take a rest at your accommodation near the town of Vík.

-If you are here September, October or April you will see an ice cave at Mýrdalsjökull, the glacier that sits on the Katla volcano.
-If you are here November to March, it will be near Vatnajökull glacier.
+In September or October, you will see an ice cave at Mýrdalsjökull, the glacier on top of the Katla volcano.
+If you are here from November to March, it will be near the Vatnajökull glacier.

 Ice caves are naturally forming, and each one is as individual as a fingerprint.
 No two experiences of an ice cave are ever the same.
 Deep inside this ice cave, you will see a fascinating contrast of ice walls mixed with ashy black streaks running through like veins.

-You will then visit a place that has become known as the ‘Crown Jewel’ of Iceland: Jökulsárlón glacier lagoon.
+You will then visit a place known as the ‘Crown Jewel’ of Iceland: Jökulsárlón glacier lagoon.

-This vast lagoon is filled with ice cold water and is a place where icebergs drift and reform as they slowly head out to sea.
+This vast lagoon is filled with ice-cold water and where icebergs drift and reform as they slowly head out to sea.
 Visitors to the area will see giant icebergs floating in Jökulsárlón’s waters that almost glow in shades of blue and white.
 Seals have also been spotted in the area, swimming and sunning on the ice.